roniemartinez/dude/docs/advanced/11_lxml.md

 ## Limitations

+1. Only XPath and CSS selectors are supported.
-1. Setup handlers are not supported.
+2. Setup handlers are not supported.
-2. Navigate handlers are not supported.
+3. Navigate handlers are not supported.

 ## Examples